Honeysuckle

-Honeysuckles are arching shrubs or twining vines in the genus Lonicera (/lɒˈnɪsərə/) of the family Caprifoliaceae, native to northern latitudes in North America and Eurasia.
-Approximately 180 species of honeysuckle have been identified in both continents.
+Honeysuckles are arching shrubs or twining vines in the genus Lonicera (/lɒˈnɪsərə/) of the family Caprifoliaceae.
+The genus includes 158 species native to northern latitudes in North America, Eurasia, and North Africa.
 Widely known species include Lonicera periclymenum (common honeysuckle or woodbine), Lonicera japonica (Japanese honeysuckle, white honeysuckle, or Chinese honeysuckle) and Lonicera sempervirens (coral honeysuckle, trumpet honeysuckle, or woodbine honeysuckle).
-L. japonica is an aggressive, highly invasive species considered a significant pest on the continents of North America, Europe, South America, Australia, and Africa.
+L. japonica is a highly invasive species considered a significant pest in parts of North America, Europe, South America, New Zealand, Australia, and Africa.

 Some species are highly fragrant and colorful, so are cultivated as ornamental garden plants.
 In North America, hummingbirds are attracted to the flowers, especially L. sempervirens and L. ciliosa (orange honeysuckle).
 Honeysuckle derives its name from the edible sweet nectar obtainable from its tubular flowers.
 The name Lonicera stems from Adam Lonicer, a Renaissance botanist.